Cluster Single Sign-on (SSO) using a JSON web token (JWT)

 Cluster Single Sign-On (SSO) allows users to access the SQL interface of a CockroachDB cluster (whether provisioned on CockroachDB Cloud or self-hosted) with the full security of Single Sign-On (SSO), and the convenience of being able to choose from a variety of cloud-based or customer-managed identity providers (IdPs).

 This page describes the procedure for accessing a CockroachDB Cloud cluster using the JWT access tokens provided by a customer-managed IdP.
-This document applies for both CockroachDB Self-Hosted and CockroachDB Dedicated customers.
+This document applies for both CockroachDB self-hosted and CockroachDB Dedicated customers.

 You might also be looking for: Cluster Single Sign-on (SSO) using CockroachDB Cloud Console.
 This is an option for authenticating human users to cloud clusters, but does not work for service accounts or in the context of self-hosted clusters.